DrakirL/DrakirL.github.io/p10/attributes.md

 # Derived Values
 A creature's Maximum HP (without bonuses) is equal to its Strength + its Size Value.<br>
 A creature's Maximum MP (without bonuses) is equal to its Will + its Sentience Value.<br>
+A creature's Death Threshold is equal to its Level + its Size Value.
-A creature's Initial Stress is equal to 10 - its Intelligence.
+A creature's Standard Stress is equal to 10 - its Sentience Value.

 ## Might: Martial & Magic
-A creature's *Martial Might* is equal to its Size Value + its Strength + its Agility + its Combat Mastery.<br>
+A creature's *Martial Might* is equal to 5 + its Size Value + its Skill Bonus + its Strength + its Agility + its Skill Bonus.<br>
-A creature's *Magic Might* is equal to its Sentience Value + its Will + its Intelligence + its Combat Mastery.
+A creature's *Magic Might* is equal to 5 + its Sentience Value + its Skill Bonus + its Will + its Intelligence + its Skill Bonus.

 ## Defence & Awareness
 A creature's Defence is equal to 10 + the size of its Agility + its Protection + its Level.
 (Protection is granted from specific Talents or by wearing armor.
 If you have multiple available non-bonus values, you must select one to apply.)<br>